East Africa: Demographics

+The Malagasy people are an ethnic group indigenous to Madagascar, originating from an admixture of Austronesian and Bantu populations.

 Eastern Africa had an estimated population of 260 million in 2000.
 This was projected to reach 890 million by 2050, with an average growth rate of 2.5% per annum.
 The 2000 population is expected to quintuple over the course of the 21st century, to 1.6 billion as of 2100 (UN estimates as of 2017).
 In Ethiopia, there is an estimated population of 102 million as of 2016.